top of page

 ...it’s about creating a space where we can breathe, feel safe, and not lose ourselves in the torrent of too much information.

 These bubbles help us stay anchored, even if they’re invisible to the outside world.
-For some, these bubbles are crafted through relationships.
-One bubble for family, another for work, and yet another for the world around us.
+For some, these bubbles are carefully designed through relationships.
+Here, a bubble for family, there, a bubble for work, and over there, bubbles for the world around us.

-Some people consciously design bubbles around self-care and well-being, limiting their interaction with negative news, conflict-driven relationships, or environments that drain them.
-Instead, they focus on activities that nurture them, such as meditation, nature walks, or creative outlets.
-These boundaries are more about self-preservation and peace than avoidance.
+Some consciously design bubbles around self-care and well-being, limiting their interaction with negative news, conflict-driven relationships, or environments that drain them.

 Thinking about these bubbles, and information overload, brought to mind the legend of the Crystal Skulls, created by ancient Mesoamerican civilizations, like the Maya and the Aztecs.
 The skulls, usually made from clear or smoky quartz, are rumoured to have mystical properties and are believed by some to hold the secrets of humanity’s future or past.

-I remember watching the Indiana Jones movie, Kingdom of the Crystal Skull, a few years ago which made me think of the information overload we seem to have become accustomed to, and in fact, demand.
+I remember, a few years ago now, watching an Indiana Jones movie, Kingdom of the Crystal Skull, and reading a book about crystal skulls by Manda Scott, which made me think of the information overload we seem to have become accustomed to, and in fact, demand.

 We live in a world now where micro-learning is almost a must.
-Short snippets of news, books, quotes, and more, simply because we do not have the time to take in the enormous amount of information available.
+Short snippets of news, social happenings, and even books, simply because we do not have the time to take in the enormous amount of information available.

 Retreating to the safety of our bubble, or bubbles, as the case may be, helps us cope.